dfinity/internet-identity/docs/vc-spec.md

   * `verifiablePresentation`: The JWT based verifiable presentation containing two credentials:
     1. A verifiable credential issued by Internet Identity that relates the requested `credentialSubject` to another alias principal.
-    2. A verifiable credential issued by on of the requested issuers issued to the alias principal.
+    2. A verifiable credential issued by the requested issuer to the alias principal.

+**NOTE:** the order of the credentials in the presentation should match the list above, i.e. the credential that relates the subject to alias principal should come first.

 ##### Example